Inflation, migration boost assessed valuations, property taxes on Treasure Coast, Okeechobee

 If the 2.6% increase goes through, he'll end up paying $4,000.

 Of the three, Martin County is the only one proposing millage rate hikes.
-Port St Lucie actually lowered their millage rate, and Okeechobee's stayed the same at 8.000.
+Port St. Lucie actually lowered its millage rate, and Okeechobee's stayed the same at 8.000.

-Sinnce the assessed values in Port St Lucie and Okeechobee are going up, property taxes are too.
+Since the assessed values in Port St. Lucie and Okeechobee are going up, property taxes are too.

-But for those with the Save Our Homes state law, the assessed valuation of a home can only increase 3% yearly
+But for those with the Save Our Homes state law, the assessed valuation of a home can only increase by 3% yearly.

 "Because of new construction, higher home prices," Okeechobee Commission Chairman David Hazellief said.

-Hazellief said the county is facing rising costs too, which is the reason commissioners have had to raise trash collection and EMS fees.
+Hazellief said the county is facing rising costs too, which is the reason commissioners have had to raise trash collection and emergency fees.

 Hazellief said those are costs the county simply can't skimp on.

-The county saw increases in operating costs from fire rescue services to fuel and equipment, landscaping, tree canopy audits, and even streetlights, which officials said in part had to do with a 12% increase in Florida Power and Light rates.
+The county saw increases in operating costs from fire rescue services to fuel and equipment, landscaping, tree canopy audits and even streetlights, which officials said in part had to do with a 12% increase in Florida Power & Light rates.

-Still, the necessary changes are trickling down to residents, costs they say are becoming unmanageable.
+Still, the necessary changes are trickling down to residents, costs they said are becoming unmanageable.

-"It starts at the top and comes down to us, everybody pays too much, it’s just too much money," King said.
+"It starts at the top and comes down to us," King said.
+"Everybody pays too much.
+It's just too much money."